neutrinojs/neutrino/docs/contributing/index.md

 While we are happy to review **any** contribution, there are some things that are best left as an external project:

 - _Additional presets_.
-While neutrino-dev does contain a number of core presets, we created and maintain these because they were core to most of the projects we personally work on.
+While neutrino does contain a number of core presets, we created and maintain these because they were core to most of the projects we personally work on.
 If there are more presets you believe should be maintained by the core, then feel free to raise an issue and we can discuss!
 Most likely though, additional presets can be externally maintained and published to npm.
 It still has the same reach potential as bringing it into the core, without